<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Audience too small?
 The “bigger is better” mentality isn’t necessarily warranted in podcasting.
 The important thing is attracting an audience that is laser-focused on and hungry for the content you produce.

 Audience too big?
 Consider breaking your show into more podcasts with tailored content for niche audiences.
 It takes more work (and it’s not the answer for every company), but the payoff for your brand could be huge.
-(Learn how the podcast pros at Drift did it.)

 Lastly, don’t try to make your podcast into something it’s not: every other podcast.
 Embrace your uniqueness and whatever will attract and keep your audience.
 Take it from Tom Webster, SVP of marketing and strategy for Edison Research — what works for one show doesn’t always work for another.